anggarenn/paynode/README.md

 # xNodepayBot
 This bot connects via multiple HTTP proxies to farm Nodepay using a multi account.
-It automatically removes faulty proxies.

 ## Installation